menu cross down-arrow up-arrow

 Other Traditional Japanese New Year Dish – Ozoni

 Another dish served on the first day of the new year is the Ozoni.
 It is a soup with slices of rice cakes and other local produce.
+The dish is also associated with the idea of “starting the year with a clean slate” being a dish prepared with a single pot.

-Japanese traditions entail avoidance of heavy works during the first few days of the new year and following that goal, Ozoni is a dish that is only prepared once and can be served for up to several days by just reheating.
+Japanese traditions entail avoidance of heavy work during the first few days of the new year and following that goal, Ozoni is a dish that is only prepared once and can be served for up to several days by just reheating.

 Hatsuhinode – First Sunrise of the Year